JamesPyle1990/JamesPyle1990/README.md

 - 👋 Hellloooooo, my name is James Pyle
-- I am a computer science graduate and I looking for an entry level position as a java developer
+- I am a fullstack developer/consultant always looking for new connections
-- 🌱 I’m currently working on a card game called Swipe It! to keep the skills sharp :)
 - 📫 How to reach me - James.c.pyle@gmail.com

 <!---